-- Inadequate or complex governance arrangements to address ring-fencing requirements could result in a weaker control environment, delays in decision making and lack of clear accountability. - Non-compliance with or breaches of SM&CR requirements could result in lack of clear accountability and legal and regulatory consequences.
+- Inadequate or complex governance arrangements to address ring-fencing requirements and the potential impact of EU exit could result in a weaker control environment, delays in decision making and lack of clear accountability. - Non-compliance with, or breaches of SM&CR requirements could result in lack of clear accountability, and legal and regulatory consequences.

-- Leveraging our considerable change experience to meet ring-fencing requirements before the regulatory deadlines, and the continuing evolution of SM&CR. - Programme in place to address ring-fencing.
-In close and regular contact with regulators to develop and deploy our planned operating and legal structure. - Evolving risk and governance arrangements to continue to be appropriate to comply with regulatory objectives.
+- To meet ring-fencing requirements, core UK financial services and activities have been ring-fenced from other activities of the Group and an appropriate control environment and governance structures are in place to ensure compliance. - A dedicated change programme is in place and addressing the additional SM&CR requirements which will come into force during 2019. - A dedicated programme is in place to assess and address the potential impacts of EU exit on the Group's operations in Europe.
+The Group is in close and regular contact with regulators to develop and deploy our planned operating and legal structure to mitigate the potential impacts of EU exit. - Evolving risk and governance arrangements to ensure they continue to be appropriate to comply with regulatory objectives.